 old section 35B means section 35B as in force immediately before the commencement day.

-[Clause 1 inserted by No. 56 of 2010 s.
+[Clause 1 inserted: No. 56 of 2010 s.
 24.]

 2. Current managers taken to be licensed

 On the commencement day a person who was, immediately before the commencement day, approved as a manager of licensed premises under the old section 35B becomes —